raagin/django-streamfield/README.md

 This is a simple realisation of StreamField's idea from [Wagtail CMS](https://wagtail.io)

-Restrictions:
-- Now is working only with [Grappelli Interface](https://github.com/sehmaschine/django-grappelli)  (In plans, to make it optional).
-- Does not work with sqlite db yet.
+## Highlights
+You can build your page with different kind of blocks.
+Sort them and sort the lists inside the blocks.

-For editing content we use native popup mechanism in Django admin interface.
+For editing content inside the blocks, it use native popup mechanism in Django admin interface.
-This allow us to use other field's widgets inside the blocks as is.
+This allow you to use other field's widgets inside the blocks as is.
 For example, if you want to use in your blocks FileBrowseField from django-filebrowser, it will perfectly working without any additional settings.

+Module also working with [Grappelli Interface](https://github.com/sehmaschine/django-grappelli) (Optional)

 ## Installation
 `pip install django-streamfield`